pluja/awesome-privacy/README.md

 - [Monero](https://www.getmonero.org/) - Monero is cash for a connected world.
 It's fast, private, untraceable and secure.
 - Cash - Use person-to-person payments using physical notes and coins.

-**USE WITH CAUTION**
+> [!WARNING]
-- [Bitcoin](https://bitcoin.org) - Bitcoin is not anonymous nor private.
+> [Bitcoin](https://bitcoin.org) is not anonymous nor private.
 Bitcoin is traceable, transparent and pseudonymous.
 For a basic introduction, [see aantonop's video](https://yewtu.be/watch?v=JN1Bowgcle8).
 More advanced users can watch this [Bitcoin privacy series](https://yewtu.be/watch?v=QEnL5k0R08w).
     - [Sparrow Wallet](https://www.sparrowwallet.com/) - An open source, cross-platform desktop wallet that gives you many privacy-preserving spending tools.
     - [Wasabi Wallet](https://www.wasabiwallet.io/) - An open source, non-custodial, privacy-focused Bitcoin wallet available on Desktop.